rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 Prerequisites should be met before starting this test.

 **User Interaction:**
-The user should be able to get the STB logical address and feed it for the test.
+- The user should be able to get the STB logical address and feed it for the test.
-`echo scan | cec-client <Port> -s -d 1` shall be used to get the logical address of all the devices connected on the network.
+- `echo scan | cec-client <Port> -s -d 1` shall be used to get the logical address of all the devices connected to the network.

 #### Test Procedure